Tycro-Games/tycro-games.github.io/_posts/2025-07-19-Hammered-Cross Platform Game Engine-CMake-Setup.md

 ### Building the shaders

-At this point the engine is basically ready, each backend has its own library that has common libraries and specific ones depending if it is for OpenGL or Vulkan.
+At this point the engine is basically ready, each backend has its own library that has common libraries and specific ones depending on the API.
 The next step is to prepare the shaders.
 Normally, OpenGL uses `GLSL` which is compiled at run-time.
-However, there are extensions that allow OpenGL to use `.spv` files, which are prepared offline, as described in the **Red Book** in chapter two [^glb].
-It is more to use the same `.glsl` file for Vulkan and OpenGL, the specific differences can be handled used `ifdef`.
+However, there are extensions that allow OpenGL to use `.spv` files, which are compiled offline, as described in the **Red Book**, chapter two [^glb].

+It is more convenient to use the same `.glsl` file for both backends, the specific differences can be handled using `ifdef`.
 The last step is to compile to the Vulkan or OpenGL `.spv` variants, using the command line:

 ```
-For opengl:
+# For opengl:
 glslangValidator -G shader.vert -o output.spv
-for vulkan:
+# For vulkan:
 glslangValidator -V shader.vert -o output.spv
 ```